Skip to content

 kubectl apply -f config/samples/superset_v1alpha1_superset.yaml

-The sample manifest deploys a web server in dev mode with init disabled, pointing at the Postgres instance created above.
+The sample manifest deploys a web server in dev mode, runs the init task, and points at the Postgres instance created above.

 6. Access Superset